PranavSriram18/genai_foundations/docs/series/moe.md

 both fishermen to the lake with 10 fish is globally suboptimal (10 fish caught vs 14), but locally optimal for each fisherman (5 fish each vs 4 if they switch), with no incentive (gradient) to switch to the uncovered lake.
-A third fisherman, who starts in a barren lake with no fish (bad expert initialization), starves (<span class="idea">zero gradient from hard top-k gating</span>) rather than switching to the untapped second lake.
-A fourth, who discovers a populated lake with 100 fish, becomes disproportionately wealthy (load imbalance), without any redistributive mechanism (discrete routing creating a "rich get richer" phenomenon).
+A third fisherman, who starts in a barren lake with no fish (bad expert initialization), starves
+(<span class="idea">zero gradient flow from hard top-k gating</span>) rather than switching to the untapped second lake.
+A fourth, who discovers a populated lake with 100 fish, becomes disproportionately wealthy (load imbalance),
+<span class="idea">without any redistributive mechanism</span> (discrete routing creating a "rich
+get richer" phenomenon).

+Of course, this thought experiment is a significant simplication and not an exact representation of the actual dynamics of MoE optimization, but it serves to illustrate the central tension between gradient-based optimization and the discrete structure imposed by sparsity.
 These issues make training MoEs tricky, necessitating careful
 <span class="term">auxiliary losses/regularizers</span> to ensure proper specialization and load balancing, plus monitoring during
 training to detect and revive dead experts.

-We'll explore these issues in more depth in Part 2, where we'll also see how DV3 was able to dispense with (most) auxiliary losses via a novel algorithm with interesting geometric and control-theoretic interpretations.
+We'll explore these themes in more depth in Part 2, where we'll also see how DV3 was able to dispense with (most) auxiliary losses via a novel algorithm with interesting geometric and control-theoretic interpretations.

 ---